-2 Credits/Units MACHT 32420394 Lecture course supporting Machine Tool 5 & 6 lab activities.
+Lecture course supporting Machine Tool 5 & 6 lab activities.
 Major emphasis on the nomenclature, theory, construction features, design, and the technology of stamping and forming dies.
-Student also will spend time designing and planning a special die, mold or
+Student also will spend time designing and planning a special die, mold or advanced CNC project.

-MACHT 32420395 2 Credits/Units Lecture course supporting Machine Tool 7 & 8 lab activities.
+MACHT 32420395 Tool Making Theory 2

+Lecture course supporting Machine Tool 7 & 8 lab activities.
 Major emphasis on nomenclature, theory, construction features, design and the technology of mold dies.
 The seven molding processes will be discussed.
-Students also will spend time designing and
+Students also will spend time designing and planning a special mold, tool, or CNC project.